endre90/micro_sp/README.md

 15. [ ] think about how to parameterize modelling like the pddl people do
 16. [x] update command vars to match measured values on refresh (raar)
 17. [x] raar: act, ref and act_ref have to have the same domain and same r#type
-18. [ ] where is the state? who owns the state?
+18. [ ] runner: where is the state? who owns the state?
 19. [x] proper command line arguments
 20. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
 21. [ ] the "start/stop running" should actually set the reference values     ?